Norm Gustavsen

-Norm "Gus" Gustavsen (born September 8, 1927) is a Canadian former professional hockey player who played for the Tacoma Rockets and Vancouver Canucks in the Pacific Coast Hockey League, Syracuse Warriors in the American Hockey League, Charlottetown Islanders in the Maritime Major Hockey League (serving as captain), and Philadelphia Ramblers in the Eastern Hockey League.
+Norman "Gus" Gustavsen (September 8, 1927 – May 16, 1993) was a Canadian professional ice hockey player who played for the Tacoma Rockets and Vancouver Canucks in the Pacific Coast Hockey League, Syracuse Warriors in the American Hockey League, Charlottetown Islanders in the Maritime Major Hockey League (serving as captain), and Philadelphia Ramblers in the Eastern Hockey League.
+Gustavsen died in the United States on May 16, 1993, at the age of 65.